LorenzoCoronati/local-docker/README.local-docker.md

 you should not do that, but rather execute composer install:

        $ docker-compose exec php bash -c "composer install"

-## Use on Skeleton based project

-Skeleton needs more complex path mappings to function as expected.
-There are `*.skeleton.yml` -files, that contain the needed docker volume setup.

-Replace `docker-compose.yml` with `docker-compose.skeleton.yml` and
-`docker-sync.yml` with `docker-sync.skeleton.yml`, and launch your
-local.

 ## Projects in paralled?